You will no doubt know the importance of fighting climate change, but what impacts could this have on your business?

 ‘Net Zero’ has been developed by leaders in response to the issue.

-In a series of articles, we want to give you the facts about Net Zero and provide advice on how you can make positive changes to your business and lifestyle to support our planet.
+In a series of articles in support of World Environment Day 2020, we want to give you the facts about Net Zero and provide advice on how you can make positive changes to your business and lifestyle to support our planet.
 Our first article explores the question, ‘What is Netzero?’.

 Net Zero – What does it Mean?